mauritssilvis/darts/cli/java/README.md

 |       |         1 |       D10 |  1 |
 ```

+Note that a single 3 and a triple 1 (T1) have the same score.
+For brevity, checkouts involving different throws of the same score are summarized.

+It is also possible, to use `darts` to generate a checkout table for a single score.
+For example, to generate a table with 501-point checkouts, pass the same value as the minimum and maximum score:

 ```shell
 darts checkouts 501 501
 ```

+The resulting output shows that there are 3944 different nine-dart checkouts in a 501-point double-out darts game:

 ```markdown
 | Score |   1 |   2 |   3 |   4 |   5 |   6 |   7 |   8 |   9 |     # |